lolobq/ECGR-5106-Intro_To_Deep_Learning/README.md

 Multilayer Perceptrons for Classification and Regression using CIFAR-10 and a housing dataset

 ## Homework 2 Topics:
-Building an AlexNet and ResNet-18 for the CIFAR-10 dataset
+Building an AlexNet and ResNet-18 models for the CIFAR-10 dataset